sandersms/opi-api/CAPABILITIES.md

 ### Background

 For network applications such as firewalls and load balancers to use DPUs there needs to be significant performanance benefits.
-Therefore this set of requriements focuses on the areas that require a significant amount of x86 CPU for these type of applications.
+Therefore this set of requirements focuses on the areas that require a significant amount of x86 CPU for these type of applications.
 Ideally the performance improvemenst should be in the range of at least one order of magnitude as there is both a CAPEX and OPEX costs for the end customers.

 ### SSL Acceleration